david-l-anderson-dlande/CampaignContributions/README.md

 Once that's working, deal with scaling; keeping track of data for repeat donors and running calculations looks like where scaling is going to be an issue.

 Don't worry about directory structure until the very end.

+After a couple of quick and dirty tests:
+*Mashing a bunch of booleans (for skipping entry) will work *Nearest-rank percentile with the floor division right in an ordered array of donations will work